ELIGIBILITY AND PROCEDURES

 - The GIC recommends that the retiring employee compare the benefits of continuing Dental/Vision under COBRA, paying 102% of the premium, with the GIC Retiree Dental Plan benefits.

-- If electing COBRA Dental/Vision, instruct the retiring employee to complete and return to the GIC the COBRA Dental/Vision form, located on our website.
+- If electing COBRA Dental/Vision, instruct the retiring employee to complete and send to the GIC the COBRA Dental/Vision form, located on our website.
 Coverage is limited to eighteen months.
 At that time, the retiree may elect to enroll in the GIC Retiree Dental Plan.

 - If electing GIC Retiree Dental, the retiring employee completes and returns to the GIC the GIC Retiree Dental Application, located on our website.
 Advise the retiree that once enrolled, if he/she drops coverage, he/she may never re-enroll.
 If the retiring employee does not enroll in the plan at retirement, he/she may only enroll during the GIC’s spring annual enrollment period or with proof of involuntary loss of other dental coverage.